- October 5, 2018

 +13

-- The game has a great concept of teaching algebra in an entertaining way, which some players found engaging and fun.
+- The game has a great concept of teaching algebra in an entertaining way, which some players found engaging.

-- Visually, the game is appealing with good graphics and a detailed environment that enhances immersion.
+- Visually, the game is appealing with good graphics and an immersive environment.

-- The game is plagued by serious technical issues, including unplayable full-screen mode, bugs, and poor optimization, making it frustrating for players.
+- The game is plagued by serious technical issues, including display problems and unresponsive controls, making it nearly unplayable.

-- The game feels abandoned, with a lack of updates and unfinished features, leading to disappointment among early access supporters.
+- The game feels abandoned, with a lack of updates and support from the developer, leading to frustration among players.

 “I really like the idea they are going for, but they need to put more time into the shooting mechanics so that there is a fun reward for solving the algebra, not a simple roadblock that is easily overcome but still an annoyance.”